mariuseikenes/arraz/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Features
-- Scorekeeping for multiple games (X01 and Killer for now - more coming)
+- Scorekeeping for multiple games (X01, Cricket, Killer and Shanghai for now)
 - Guides (How to set up a dartboard for now, more coming)
 - Rulebook - Rules for all games Arraz supports